-Homeless woman causes house fire
+Homeless woman tries to keep warm, causes house fire

 Detroit — A homeless woman who used gasoline to heat a fireplace in an abandoned house caused a blaze Friday afternoon on the city’s west side, fire officials said.